 This course covers the same materials as covered in ECN 301, but the presentation is more mathematical.
-Both ECN 301 and ECN 311 cannot be counted towards the major/minor.
-Credit cannot be given for ECN 301 after completing ECN 311.
-Prereq: ECN 203 and MAT 284 or 285 or 295; or permission of instructor.
+Both ECN 301 and ECN 311 cannot be counted towards the

 ECN/WGS 325 ECONOMICS AND GENDER 3 IR CR

 Economic issues examined within a gender sensitive context.
 Includes the economics of family, the economics of marriage, and labor market discrimination and segregation.